rhdunn/stern-brocot/README.md

 The `filter0` command uses the original Stern-Brocot sequence.
 The `filter1` command offsets the indices by 1, so you have `t_1 = 1, t_2 = 1, t_3 = 2, ...`.

+## Finding Number Sequences

+You can find the exponential sequences contained within a given number distribution by running:

+	./stern_brocot sequences NUMBER_OF_TERMS FILTER_BY_VALUE

+For example:

+	$ ./stern_brocot sequences 10000 3
+	5,7,

 ## License Information